-I have just finished reading, twice within less than a month, Where the Dead Voices Gather, by Nick Tosches.
+I have just read Where the Dead Voices Gather, by Nick Tosches.
 This extraordinary book is, among many other tangential subjects, a historical-cultural travelogue through the popular music of the years 1850-1980, using as a focal point an obscure blackface minstrel man of the 1920s and 1930s.

 The book is nominally about Emmett Miller who influenced others we know about, but who himself has vanished from the scene ignominiously.
 In the book is much about minstrelsy, vaudeville, ragtime, jazz, blues, and a bit into and beyond the big band era.
 He leaps forward upon occasion to connect with, among others, Bob Dylan who has matured well from an ordinary beginning, according to the author.
 He dislikes Elvis Presley, thus vindicating my own opinion and endearing him to me on this account alone.